lowRISC/lowrisc-site/content/docs/diplomacy/index.md

 }
 ~~~

-`MixedNode` is an abstract set of derived variables and methods that shared by all _agents_.
+`MixedNode` is an abstract set of derived variables and methods that are shared by all _agents_.
 All _agents_ derived from `MixedNode` are abstract in a sense that
 an _agent_ object stores only the derived attributes of a node which are lazily resolved from the raw parameters
 provided by the type parameter: `DI`, `UI`, `EI`, `BI`, `DO`, `UO`, `EO` and `BO`.